-Your Plan requires you to select a Primary Care Physician from our network, or we will assign one.
-We will notify you of the PCP that we have assigned.
-You may then use that PCP or choose another PCP from our Provider Directory.
+You may select a Primary Care Physician from our network using our Provider Directory.
 Family members are not required to choose the same PCP; they may select a PCP individually.
 Please see "How to Find a Provider in the Network" for more details.